Flammable or Combustible Tank Permits

 When are permits required?

-Permits are required for the installation, removal, or alteration of any flammable or combustible storage tanks with a capacity of over 230 L. This includes outside aboveground storage tanks (AST), underground storage tanks (UST), inside building storage tanks (BST), and waste-oil storage tanks (WST).
+Permits are required for the installation, removal, or alteration of any flammable or combustible liquid storage tanks with a capacity greater than 230 litres.
+This includes outside aboveground storage tanks (AST), underground storage tanks (UST), inside building storage tanks (BST), and waste-oil storage tanks (WST).

 How soon do I need a permit?